zer0fl4g/Nanomite/readme.md

 + fixed a bug which did not handle hardware breakpoints for wow64 targets
 + fixed a bug which showed a wrong menu if child processes where present in the debugging session
 + fixed a bug which reloaded the disassembler to the wrong offset after adding a new patch
++ fixed a bug which caused wrong scrolling of disassembler and stack while the process is running
 + fixed paths in attach dialog with SystemRoot enviroment string
 + fixed handling of "call * ptr []" and "jmp * ptr []"
 + fixed some handle and memory leaks